VonHeikemen/lsp-zero-docs/content/blog/lsp-config-without-plugins.md

 }
 ```

 You can find the `cmd` and `filetypes` in the `default_config` table.
-Now `root_markers` is tricky, because there is some amount of logic that goes into detecting the root folder.
+Now `root_markers` is tricky because there is some amount of logic that goes into detecting the root folder.
 Here we have a `root_files` variable that's easy to spot, you can just use that same list.
 Sometimes that list is directly in the `root_dir` property.
 Like this.

 ```lua
 root_dir = util.root_pattern('zls.json', 'build.zig', '.git'),
 ```

-Remember, the syntax for lua tables is `{thing, ...}`.
+You can grab the arguments of `root_pattern` as your root files.
+But remember, the syntax for lua tables is `{thing, ...}`.
 Notice the curly braces.
 Do not try to copy `(thing, ...)` as is.
 A list inside parenthesis is not a lua table.

 ## Enable the server